v3ga/Workshop_Recoding_Stereolux_2026/README.md

 # Recoding : aux sources du dessin génératif / Stereolux / 2026
 This workshop will revisit the seminal works of the pioneers of generative art from the 1960s and 1970s: Colette and Charles Bangart, Manfred Mohr, Frieder Nake, Georg Nees, Michael Noll, Vera Molnár, and others.
 At a time when computers and plotters were confined to research laboratories, these artists paved the way for new forms of creation using algorithmic material.<br />

+https://stereolux.org/agenda/workshop-recoding-aux-sources-du-dessin-generatif

 > "When we write a program intending to put the resulting drawings up on a wall of a gallery, we want that people like them and react positively.
 If it happens, that's nice.
 We are responsible for this, we alone.
 Never the computer.
 Never.<br /><br />We think the image.
 We don't make it.<br /><br />When we think the image, we always think infinitely many images.
 That's absolutely new.
-The algorithmic artist is thus a totally new kind of artist."
+The algorithmic artist is thus a totally new kind of artist."<br /><br />

-> — *Frieder Nake*
+— *Frieder Nake*

-https://stereolux.org/agenda/workshop-recoding-aux-sources-du-dessin-generatif

 ## Tools
 * [Visual Studio Code](https://code.visualstudio.com/)